It’s 2am on 26 August, 2000.

 Bringing an ambitious idea to life

-In a doco produced by AGL at the time, Michael Fraser, who at the time was Group General Manager Energy Sales & Marketing – and who later became AGL’s CEO – recalls a surprise approach from the Sydney Organising Committee for the Olympic Games (SOCOG).
+In a doco produced by AGL at the time, Michael Fraser, who was then Group General Manager Energy Sales & Marketing – and who later became AGL’s CEO – recalls a surprise approach from the Sydney Organising Committee for the Olympic Games (SOCOG).

 ‘SOCOG came to us – they’d been around the world, in fact – and told us what they wanted to do,’ he explained.